ray-project/ray/python/ray/rllib/README.rst

 - `Deep Q Network (DQN) <https://arxiv.org/abs/1312.5602>`__.

-Proximal Policy Optimization scales to hundreds of cores and several GPUs, Evolution Strategies to clusters with thousands of cores and the Asynchronous Advantage Actor-Critic scales to dozens of cores on a single node.

 These algorithms can be run on any OpenAI Gym MDP, including custom ones written and registered by the user.

-For more detailed usage information, see the `user documentation <http://ray.readthedocs.io/en/latest/rllib.html>`__.

 Training API
 ------------